viktor-nikolov/MicroBlaze-DDR3-tutorial/README.md

 - The Vitis assumes that we have an input port that can clock clk_ref_i of the MIG.
 But that is not the case.
 Arty A7 has only one on-board oscillator, which provides a 100 MHz clock, not 200 MHz.

-- We will solve this issue easily by adding a Clocking Wizard, which will generate the 200 MHz clock based on the 100 MHz clock from the on-board oscillator.
+- We will solve this issue easily by adding a Clocking Wizard, which will generate the 200 MHz clock based on the 100 MHz clock from the onboard oscillator.

 #### 2. We can't connect the external system clock to MIG directly

 - I learned "the hard way" that if we leave the external 100 MHz port sys_clk_i connected directly to sys_clk_i of the MIG, we will later face an error during Implementation in case we use a pin from bank 35 in the design.
 - Pins of  Xilinx Artix-7 FPGAs are organized into banks.
 Banks are identified by numbers.
 In the [schematics of Arty A7](https://digilent.com/reference/_media/programmable-logic/arty-a7/arty-a7-e2-sch.pdf) we can see that pins connected to sockets on the Arty A7 belong to banks 14, 15 and 35.
 All pins in a given bank must work on the same voltage.
 In the case of the Arty A7, banks 14, 15 and 35 work on 3.3 V.
 - The problem is that MIG expects sys_clk_i to be 2.5 V, but the external 100 MHz oscillator is connected to the Artix-7 pin named E3, which is in bank 35 and thus operates on 3.3 V (and the oscillator used in the circuit is actually a 3.3 V oscillator).
-Therefore Vitis raises the following error when I used a pin ck_a0 (also belonging to bank 35) in the design:
+Therefore, Vitis raises the following error when I used a pin ck_a0 (also belonging to bank 35) in the design:
   - [DRC BIVC-1] Bank IO standard Vcc: Conflicting Vcc voltages in bank 35.
 For example, the following two ports in this bank have conflicting VCCOs:
     sys_clk_i (LVCMOS25, requiring VCCO=2.500) and ck_a0[0] (LVCMOS33, requiring VCCO=3.300)
 - I realize that the previous paragraphs may sound complicated, but the good news is that I found a solution to the issue.
 We simply add a [BUFG buffer](https://docs.xilinx.com/r/en-US/ug953-vivado-7series-libraries/BUFG) on the external clock input.
-My understanding is that adding BUFG changes the routing of the external clock so it doesn't collide with the rest of the pins in the bank 35.
+My understanding is that adding BUFG changes the routing of the external clock so it doesn't collide with the rest of the pins in bank 35.

 Let's make the needed changes.